guushoekman/educen/_handbook/a.md

 </button></p>

 <p content-id="collapse-2" class="collapse-start"></p>

-# The role of local leaders and gatekeepers in DRR

 The concept of gatekeepers is used in a wide range of disciplines including geography, anthropology, management, urban planning, medicine, but also in disaster studies.
 In DRR, the concept of gatekeepers is sometimes understood as people who are in positions of power and possess large amounts of information on certain matters in a group.
 Gatekeepers in this context are deemed important individuals who maintain interactions with other group members in order to transfer information.